cnabio/cnab-spec/101-bundle-json.md

 The `modifies` field MUST be set to `true` if any resource that is managed by the bundle is changed in any way.
 The `modifies` field assists CNAB implementations in tracking history of changes over time.
 An implementation of CNAB MAY use this information when describing history or managing releases.

-The `stateless` field indicates that the runtime bypass credentials validation (the user MAY or MAY NOT pass any credentials), and will not keep track of this action.
-Primary intent is to allow invocation bundles to provide dry-run or detailed help functionalities.
+The `stateless` field indicates that the runtime will bypass credentials requirements (the user MAY or MAY NOT pass any credentials), and will not keep track of this action.
+If credentials are supplied, the runtime SHOULD pass the credentials to the invocation image (as in stateful actions).
+An invocation image MAY exit with an error if the necessary credentials are not supplied.
+However, the runtime MUST NOT fail to invoke the invocation image because of missing credentials.

+The primary intention of a `stateless` action is to allow invocation bundles to provide dry-run or detailed help functionalities.
 Stateless actions can be invoked on a non-existing installation.
+In this case, the `name` passed to the runtime need not exist, and MUST not result in the creation of a name record.
+Runtimes MAY ignore `name` if supplied.

 An invocation image _ought_ to handle all custom targets declared in the `actions` section.
 An invocation image SHOULD NOT handle actions that are not included by the default list (`install`, `upgrade`, `uninstall`) and the custom actions section.